stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success">Do you need an App Client Secret on the OpenID client?
 OpenID allows multiple ways for authentication as a Service Provider.
 BMID only supports private_key_jwt as client authentication method with all the SSL requirements exposed via JWKSet, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
 So other authentication methods such client_secret (Open ID Connect default method but the less secured one are not supported since they are considered less secure. </aside>

 <aside class="notice"> In order to communicate with Token Endpoint, TLS MUST be implemented.
-See <a href="" [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS. </aside>
+See <a href="http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements">Section 16.17</a> for more information on using TLS. </aside>

 ```http--inline
 GET /oidc/authorization?response_type=code